JARUS-QM/casex/docs/source/index.rst

 can use as a starting point for doing their own computations as an alternative to using the iGRC table and supporting tables in Annex F and in the SORA.

-Finally, this packages can be use for easily recreating some of the figures found in Annex F (see example 8).
+Finally, this packages can be used for easily recreating some of the figures found in Annex F (see example 8).

 The mathematical models implemented in the package are the results of the